Inspect Scout

 Below we’ll provide some simple examples of creating and using Scout scanners.
 Some core components we’ll make use of here include:

-• Transcript — LLM conversation to analyze (e.g. an Inspect sample trajectory).
+• Transcript — LLM conversation to analyze (e.g. an agent rollout or a sample from an Inspect eval).

 • Scanner — Function that takes an input from a Transcript and returns a Result (conceptually very similar to an Inspect Scorer).